 Welcome to our news section

-Webinar on moving abroad
+Webinar on moving internationally

 Moving to another country is always exciting – and a little stressful.
 Vlamingen in de Wereld is organizing a free webinar to help alleviate some of this stress for people moving to another country.
 Whether you are planning to move overseas for the first time or have some unanswered questions from a previous relocation that didn’t go as planned, this webinar will provide answers to all of your questions.
 If you're considering an international relocation or move, this webinar is one you won’t want to miss!